-Aspire's lease-adjusted MADS burden is moderate for the rating, at 6.3% of operating revenues in fiscal 2016.
+Aspire's lease-adjusted MADS burden is moderate for the rating, at 6% of operating revenue in fiscal 2017.
 We expect this will remain roughly the same as the organization expands, adding on additional debt or leases, offset by expectation of a growing revenue base.

 Total series 2015 and 2016 bonds outstanding is \$112 million.
-In addition, there is roughly \$26 million in additional loans held by Aspire Public Schools.
+In addition, there is roughly \$28 million in additional loans held by Aspire Public Schools.
 Based on past two years of monthly cash flows provided by management, liquidity is sufficient to cover an acceleration on these loans.